rascol/Raspberry-Pi-PPS-Client/client/pps-client.md

 ### Configuration File {#configuration-file}

 Data that can be collected using the configuration file is enabled with settings in `/etc/pps-client.conf`.
 These instruct the pps-client daemon to generate data files, some of which provided the data used to generate the spreadsheet graphs shown on this page and in the project README file.
 Generating a particular file requires setting a flag.
 All of these files are disabled by default.
-But they can be enable or disabled at any time, including while the pps-client daemon is running, by editing and saving the config file.
+But they can be enabled or disabled at any time, including while the pps-client daemon is running, by editing and saving the config file.
 Here are the flags you can use to enable them:

 * `error-distrib=enable` generates `/var/local/pps-error-distrib-forming` which contains the currently forming distribution of time corrections to the system clock.
 When 24 hours of corrections have been accumulated, these are transferred to `/var/local/pps-error-distrib` which contains the cumulative distribution of time corrections applied to the system clock over 24 hours.